 By Julian Dierkes

-I’ve copied the 2014-16 lists here and am adding to it.
+I’ve copied the 2014-19 lists here and am adding to it.
 New items since previous posts appear in italics.
+Since this list has been growing, I’m also beginning to delete some items that I’ve had on the list for some time.

 What has arrived?